tracer-monrepos/SSFAcomparisonPaper/R_analysis/scripts/SSFA_0_CreateRC.md

 rrtools::use_compendium(getwd())
 ```

-A new project has openend in a new session.
+A new project has opened in a new session.
 Edit the fields “Title”, “Author” and “Description” in the `DESCRIPTION`
 file.